Claíomh Solais: External soul motif

+A similar Irish tale involving the "external soul" is the Donegal tale "Hung up Naked Man" or "The Bare-stripping Hangman" studied at length by Roger Sherman Loomis (1927).
+While Loomis does not explicitly state a connection to the sword of light, he remarks that there is parallel to the Irish giant Cú roí, whose death-tale Aided Chon Roí is of the external soul type, involving the destruction of a golden apple or ball to kill him, as revealed by Cú roí's abducted and forced wife Blaíthíne, and Loomis describes Cú roí a "solar host" or "solar divinity", noting further that Cú roí could only be "slain with his own sword".
+In T. F. O'Rahilly's conception (cf. below), this Cú roí is just one of the names of the Otherworldly God (often a sun god), to be opposed by the Divine Hero (most prominently Cúchulainn) who carries, in later story-telling, the "Claidheamh soluis of [Ireland's] halfpenny postage-stamps" (cf. top image).

 Three attempts

 In the specimen collected by Kennedy, the hero is assisted by the king who is his own father-in-law, who happens to be the brother of the sword owner, and the hero's antagonist, the Druid demanding the sword.

 The Sculloge's rides forth to the dwelling of the sword owner three times, his horse being hacked by the sword in the first two tries, but succeeding on the third.
 The three time's the charm element that occurs here is also present in the Morraha tale collected by Larminie.

 As a mythological sword

 The assertion has been made that Claidheamh Soluis is "a symbol of Ireland attributed in oral tradition to Cúchulainn" (James Mackillop), although none of the tales listed above name Cuchulainn as protagonist.
-T. F. O'Rahilly only went as far as to suggests that the "sword of light" in folk tales was a vestige of divine weapons and heroic weapons, such as Cúchulainn's shining sword Cruaidín Catutchenn, whose name means ‘the Hard-headed Steeling’.
+T. F. O'Rahilly only went as far as to suggests that the "sword of light" in folk tales was a vestige of divine weapons and heroic weapons, such as Cúchulainn's shining sword Cruaidín Catutchenn, whose name means 'the Hard-headed Steeling.
 This sword (aka "Socht's sword") is said to have "shone at night like a candle" according to a version of Echtrae Cormaic ("Adventures of Cormac mac Airt").